telerik/blazor-docs/common-features/data-binding/onread.md

 ### Customization

 `OnRead` allows full control over the data operations.
-For example, it is possible to use custom sorting and filtering algoritms, if the built-in ones do not fit a given scenario.
+For example, it is possible to use custom sorting and filtering algorithms, if the built-in ones do not fit a given scenario.
 Here are just a few examples, but there are many more possible scenarios:

 * [Search by multiple data fields in ComboBox and DropDownList]({%slug dropdowns-kb-search-in-multiple-fields%})
 * [Search in hidden Grid columns]({%slug grid-kb-search-in-hidden-fields%})